saitaiky/notebook/docs/docs/container-orchestration/kubernetes/3-ways.md

 The reasons we don't get started using decalarative method is that, we don't always need.
 It it adds a little bit of complexity because you have to create this file, and all of the stuff in, it before you can even do it.
 Using the standard imperative commands makes sense.
 But, as you start to think about production, and automation, and doing this repetitive update process over and over.
 At that time, you will need a more declarative approach.

+The reason we use declarative is that it's what you do to make it automated.
+You can't really automate a solution like this unless you have full declarative approach to it.

 ### Don't mix the three approaches

 The most important rule is don't mix the approaches (**Imperative Commands**, **Imperative Objects** and **Declarative Objects**).
 If you create something with run, it's going to be harder later to use the apply to manage that resource.
 There are little tricks of the trade you can get around with some of these commands to try to edit objects later without screwing them up.
 But really, if you're going to be doing production, you probably shouldn't start with those run commands on your production server.
 You should probably think long term and stick with the YAML.